p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/README.md

 * Turn off propaganda speakers of a night.
 Despite the flame being on, they don't use fuel.
 Working on the flame part.
 * Make the days longer.
 The default is 2x, and that already feels long.
 * Manipulate game speed, or halt it.
 Not to be confused with day length, this makes EVERYTHING faster.).
 Left/Right arrow keys to change, default speed is the up key.
+* Disable game over mechanic.
+* Multiple tarot rare draw chance multiplier by 3 (goes from around 20% to 60%).
+* Lumber/stone mines life span can be increased by 50%, 100% or unlimited.

 Each mod can be enabled/disabled individually from within the config.
+There might be stuff I've missed.

 ## Installation